tez-580/Hacktoberfest__2022/README.md

 ## 1. Add your name and github link in CB.md

-## 2. Pick up from the list of issues from the list of issues tagged hackoctoberfest in this repo.

-## 3. Fork the repo and give your contribution.
+## 2. Fork the repo and give your contribution.

-## 4. Create a pull request for the same.
+## 3. Create a pull request for the same.

-## 5. Wait for Pull Request to merge
+## 4. Wait for Pull Request to merge

-## 6. If the contribution follows the rules and regulations of hackoctoberfest it will be approved.
+## 5. If the contribution follows the rules and regulations of hackoctoberfest it will be approved.

 ## What is accepted?

-## Pretty much anything!
+## Pretty much anything related to programming.
 ```py
 '''
 always make more then 4 pull request